 Unless you’re one of the few companies lucky enough to have candidates lining up for your jobs (and let’s be real, there are only a handful of businesses that fall into this category), it’s imperative that you reach as many potential candidates as possible.
 Simply put, the more qualified candidates you reach, the greater your odds of making a great hire.
 Social media recruiting can help you:

-- Reach passive candidates who aren’t currently looking for a job and may never have heard of your company by providing them information tailored to their interests and expertise.
+Reach passive candidates who aren’t currently looking for a job and may never have heard of your company by providing them information tailored to their interests and expertise.
 You’ll also reach the 79% of active candidates who use social media in their job search, so it’s a win-win.

-- Personalize communications efforts by reaching out to individuals on social media via direct messaging or comments to spark a conversation without coming off as spammy.
+Personalize communications efforts by reaching out to individuals on social media via direct messaging or comments to spark a conversation without coming off as spammy.
 You’ll also stand out as a company that takes the time to make personal connections with candidates.

-- Target niche personas/industry experts with paid advertising opportunities on different social platforms.
+Target niche personas/industry experts with paid advertising opportunities on different social platforms.
 Get the information most important to candidates on the platforms they frequently engage with.

-Creating a Social Media Recruitment Strategy
+Creating a Social Media Recruiting Strategy

 If you’ve made it this far, you’re in it to win it.
-Now it’s time to build out your initial strategy.
+Now it’s time to build out your initial social media recruiting strategy.
 Your strategy will change plenty over time as you learn and evolve, so you don’t need to worry about getting it perfect at the outset.
 Getting started is more important than getting it perfect.
 Keep in mind that every company has different needs, and there’s more than one way to succeed with social media recruiting.
 With that in mind, we’re keeping our approach broad so that you can tailor it to your needs.

 Here are the 8 basic steps for creating or revamping your social media recruiting strategy.